listplus/listplus.github.io/woocommerce.md

 ![](../images/wc-new-package.png)

 **Listing Package Options**
-- Listing limit: Number of listing user can submit.
+- Listing limit: Number of listings that users can submit.
 - Listing duration: How long listing available (day).
 - Mark as verified?: Auto mark verified when new listing submitted.
 - Feature listings?: Feature this listing item - it will be styled differently and sticky.
 - Use for claim?: Allow this package to be an option for claiming a listing.
-- Approved?: Auto set listing status to publish when listing submitted by custommer.
+- Approved?: Auto set listing status to publish when listing submitted by customer.
 - Listing types: Select listing types to limit, leave empty to allow all listing types..
-- Disable claim?: Disable claim for any listings submit using this package.
+- Disable claim?: Disable claim for any listings submitted using this package.

-**NOTE:** If you want to exclude listing package from products catalog.
+**NOTE:** If you want to exclude the listing package from products catalog.

 In the `Publish` metabox find `Catalog visibility` then select `Hidden`.